Chorionic Villus Sampling—Transcervical

 by Marjorie Montemayor-Quellenberg, MA

 Chorionic villus sampling is a test that is done during early pregnancy to test for chromosomal problems in the fetus.
-It involves removing chorionic villi from the placenta.
+It involves removing a few of the chorionic villi which make up most of the placenta.
 The placenta is the organ that provides nutrients and oxygen to the baby during pregnancy.
 It also removes waste from the baby’s blood.
-Chorionic villi is the tissue that makes up most of the placenta.
 The test is done during the 9th-13th weeks of pregnancy.

 Reasons for Test TOP